fabioberger/guides/source/views/built-in-views.md

-Ember comes pre-packaged with a set of views for building a basic controls like text inputs, check boxes, and select lists.
+Ember comes prepackaged with a set of views for building a basic controls like text inputs, check boxes, and select lists.
 Usually, these views will be used via the [input helpers](../../templates/input-helpers/).
 However, the base views may be helpful in creating custom form behaviors.

 * [Ember.Checkbox](http://emberjs.com/api/classes/Ember.Checkbox.html)
 * [Ember.TextField](http://emberjs.com/api/classes/Ember.TextField.html)